8 Citations and metrics

-Citations matter as they reflect the number of times people who found your research useful.
+Citations matter as they reflect the number of times your research was found to be useful.
 Although you can look at the citations of each paper, your publications will most likely be summarised into a citation metric to get an overview of how your work is used.
 Here I provide a guide to some of these metrics, how they are calculated and used.
-Growing your citations by getting your research cited is not always straightforward.
-Publishing your research in journals with higher Impact Factors will likely help you get your research read, but there are lots of other tactics and I give some suggestions for increasing your citations.
+Throughout this book, I suggest that metrics should not be used to measure the performance of academics, and later how the gamification of metrics has led to the detriment of the scientific project (see Chapman et al., 2019).
+However, this does not mean that you should not be interested in the dissemination of your work, having it read as widely as possible, and ultimately cited when appropriate.

 8.1 What are your citation metrics?